Pay for your vignettes online and be sure that everything is handled for you Order conveniently and securely

 Winter Tires in Switzerland: Regulations and Guidelines 2026

-Switzerland, although associated with a harsh alpine climate, has some of the most specific winter tire regulations in Europe.
-Unlike neighboring Germany or Austria, there is no strict, calendar-based obligation to use winter tires in Switzerland.
-The responsibility for the technical condition of the vehicle rests entirely with the driver, which, however, entails very severe financial consequences in the event of deficiencies.
+Switzerland has some of the most specific winter tire regulations in Europe.
+Unlike neighboring Germany or Austria, there is no strict, calendar-based obligation to use them in Switzerland.
+The responsibility rests entirely with the driver.

 General rule in Switzerland: